snowzach/echbt/README.md

 * Calculated Power

 The resistance and power is roughly adjusted to be compatible with Peleton.

+## Now an Android App!
+For an Android App that displays this information as an overlay over any other apps, check out [EchBT Stats](https://www.echbt.com)

 ## Display for Cadence Sensors
 If you have a normal cadence sensor for your spin bike, checkout [My Cadence for Arduino](https://github.com/jamesmontemagno/mycadence-arduino), a fork of this project that enables you to get realtime cadence for any cadence sensor.